mncrowe/mncrowe.github.io/_pages/about.md

 * Parametrising small scale ocean features: can we use our understanding of the dynamics of small-scale ocean features to predict how these features interact with the large-scale dynamics such that only the large-scale dynamics need be resolved?

-* Interactions of vortices with waves and boundaries: how do vortices decay or breakdown when interacting with waves and boundaries?
-When can the presence of a vortex resulting in wave breaking?
+* Stability and breakdown of coherent structures: how do vortices decay or breakdown when interacting with waves and boundaries?
+Can we combine theoretical and numerical methods to determine the long-time stability of vortices?
+How can we combine a range mathematical techniques to calculate new vortex solutions?

+* Coastal-trapped waves and topographic Rossby waves: how does the topography affect the propagation of waves and coastlines and continental shelves?
+How can we use numerical methods to find wave modes in complicated geometries?